karimbahgat/PyCRS/README.md

 Currently, this is only implemented for looking up the EPSG code.
 This searches the crs wkt representation on prj2epsg.org and returns the EPSG code of the first result, or None if the wkt does not have an associated EPSG code.

 	# to epsg code
+	>>> crs = pycrs.parse.from_epsg_code(4326)
-	>>> pycrs.parse.from_epsg_code(4326).to_epsg_code()
+	>>> crs.to_epsg_code()
 	4326

-Because a crs definition can have many variations, looking up its coordinate system code might yield multiple possible matches.
-For more control to choose the right match, a search utility is also available that returns all possible matches with metadata:
+Because a crs definition can have many variations, looking up its coordinate system code might yield multiple possible matches, in which case a warning is raised.
+For more control to choose the right match, a wkt search utility is also available that returns all possible matches with metadata:

 	# more flexible utility search for epsg code
 	>>> crs = pycrs.parse.from_sr_code(42)